TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 6. The development of speculation and in particular of time bargains in connection with the same.
 7. The restrictions imposed politically and socially on their being transferred from one period of time to another.

-With the idea of salebalness, the mean of exchange is pushed to the next level.
 Under the above listed circumstances and limits, goods are divided into two
 categories: something one directly wants, or, something can be exchanged.
 When any one has brought goods not highly saleable to market, the idea uppermost in